rambo/arduino-tiny/README.md

 # Instructions for the ATtiny1634 branch

-Since this branch is still under development I suggest cloning the repository rather than downloading a [zip](https://github.com/rambo/arduino-tiny/zipball/attiny1634)
+Since this branch is still under development I suggest cloning the repository rather than downloading a [zip](https://github.com/rambo/arduino-tiny/zipball/attiny1634).

-Remember to change your actibe branch to "attiny1634" after cloning.
+Remember to change your active branch to "attiny1634" after cloning.

 ## Installing